Skip to main content

 • Have Google Tag Manager (GTM) installed

-• Want to see which ads and campaigns drive actual orders
+• Want to see which campaigns drive orders and confirmed revenue

 If you have not yet set up GTM, complete the prerequisite article first: